How to invest during retirement to protect your pension pot

 5. Withdraw from your portfolio in a tax-efficient way

-For example, if you invested your original tax-free lump sum at the start of your retirement, then set up a drawdown scheme, you could save tax by taking less from the drawdown scheme (perhaps even staying under your personal allowance) and taking the rest from your investment.
+For example, if you invested your original tax-free lump sum at the start of retirement and then set up a drawdown scheme, you could save tax by taking less from the drawdown scheme (perhaps even staying under your personal allowance) and taking the rest from your investment.

 There are many ways in which investment can make your money go further in retirement.
-Talk to your IFA about which options suit you best.
+Talk to a qualified financial adviser about which options suit you best.

 Get expert financial advice